acnobreganeto/poc-ci-cd-process/README.md

-# poc-ci-cd-process
+# sample-ci-cd-process
-Proof of concept about the Continuous Integration/Continuous Deployment (CI/CD) process and implementation of its essential parts.
+Sample about the Continuous Integration/Continuous Deployment (CI/CD) process and implementation of its essential parts.